lunar-natalie/lsi/README.md

 ```shell
 make
 ```
-Builds the kernel image and installs all system files to the configured sysroot.
+Builds the kernel image and installs all system files to the configured system root.

 ## Creating a bootable disk image
 ### Requirements